Marsha Judkins

-Marsha Judkins is an American politician serving in the Utah House of Representatives, representing District 61.
+Marsha Judkins is an American politician who is mayor-elect of Provo, Utah, and served in the Utah House of Representatives, representing District 61.
 During the 2022 General Session, she served on the Social Services Appropriations Committee, House Health and Human Services Committee, and the House Law Enforcement and Criminal Justice Committee.

 Early life and career

 Marsha and her husband Randy reside in Provo.
 Marsha Judkins graduated from Bingham High School in South Jordan.
 She went on to earn a B.A. in Political Science with a minor in Mathematics from Brigham Young University.
 Eventually, Judkins returned to BYU and earned a Masters in Public Administration.
 After graduating, she worked as a Children’s Librarian at the Provo City Library, and then began teaching math at a private college in Salt Lake City.
 She currently teaches part-time in the Developmental Math Department at UVU.

 Political career and elections

 In 2012, Marsha was elected to the Provo City School Board and served for one term.

 In June 2018, Keith Grover was appointed to fill a vacancy in the Utah Senate.
 This created a vacancy in the House.
 In July 2018, Judkins was appointed to fill out the rest of the term.
 She had already secured the party's nomination to run for the seat in the November 2018 general election by winning the primary with 60% of the vote.
 In the November 2018 general election, Judkins defeated Eric Chase of the United Utah Party with 78.72 percent of the popular vote.
+In the November 2022 general election, Judkins defeated opponent Michael Anderson with 76.21% of the popular vote.